This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 It is interesting that the CMA has produced guidance which is targeted to the construction sector.
 This serves as a reminder of the importance for those operating in construction of understanding competition risks and ensuring adequate systems are put in place to mitigate those risks, including clear policies, relevant training and effective internal speak-up systems.

-For more on anti-competition risks and the key elements of effective compliance programmes, see our antitrust 10 key themes
+For more on anti-competition risks and the key elements of effective compliance programmes, see our antitrust 10 key themes.

 Tags

-antitrust, antitrust and competition, major projects, construction, competition, corporate crime, investigations
+antitrust, major projects, construction, competition, antitrust and competition, corporate crime, investigations